LinceBI/stolap/README.md

 mvn compile
 mvn install

-Then, do the same in the stpivot4 directory
+Then, do the same in the stolap directory

 ### Usage
 This steps generate the artifact needed by the plugin, and the plugin in a compressed file.
 If every has worked fine the plugin is in:

-${home}/.m2/repository/com/stratebi/stpivot4/stpivot4-pentaho/1.0-SNAPSHOT/stpivot4-pentaho-1.0-SNAPSHOT-plugin.zip
+${home}/.m2/repository/com/stratebi/stolap/stolap-pentaho/1.0-SNAPSHOT/stolap-pentaho-1.0-SNAPSHOT-plugin.zip

 The next step: decompress this file in: pentaho-solutions/system/

-Restart pentaho and in the "Home" page, click "Create New" -> "STPivot4"
+Restart pentaho and in the "Home" page, click "Create New" -> "STOlap"